pip-services/pip-services-docs/content/en/python/mysql/persistence/mysql_persistence.md

 ### Instance methods

 #### _auto_create_object
 Adds a statement to schema definition.
-This is a deprecated method.
-Use ensureSchema instead.
+- This is a deprecated method.
+Use **_ensure_schema** instead.

 > _auto_create_object(schema_statement: str)